 Travel Insurance: Annapurna Circuit Trek is a high-altitude remote trek, therefore travel insurance is needed.
-Get travel insurance with medical coverage and emergency airlift up to 6000 meters.
+Get travel insurance with medical coverage and an emergency airlift up to 6000 meters.

 Tipping: We have not included tipping in our package cost.
 So, feel free to tip our crew members at the end of the journey.
 You can tip as much as you want.
-Usually, the group members' tip USD 2 each to drive, USD 5 each to the tour guide, and USD 100 each to the trek guide/porter.
+Usually, the group members tip USD 2 each to drive, USD 5 each to the tour guide, and USD 100 each to the trek guide/porter.